Accommodating Students & Applicants with Disabilities

 MBKU provides reasonable accommodations to otherwise qualified applicants and students with known physical or mental disabilities, unless it would create an undue hardship or fundamentally alter the nature of the academic program, service, or activity.
 MBKU will remove barriers where readily achievable and/or provide alternative measures when removal of barriers is not readily achievable.
 Applicants or students needing accommodations must make their needs known in advance.
 MBKU cannot provide accommodations when it does not know that accommodations are required.

 Applicants or students with disabilities may request accommodations at any time.
 However, because MBKU must have time to review and approve the request before making accommodations and because some accommodations take more time to provide, applicants or students with disabilities should contact MBKU and request an accommodation as soon as possible.
-The MBKU Vice President for Enrollment and Student Services (or designee) serves as the Student Disability Services (SDS) Coordinator.
+The MBKU Associate Vice President for Student Disability Services (or designee) serves as the Student Disability Services (SDS) Coordinator.

 Applicants who do not need a reasonable accommodation during the application process are encouraged to wait until after they are admitted into their respective academic program to request accommodations.